discordjs/guide/guide/popular-topics/webhooks.md

 # Webhooks

-Webhooks are a way of sending messages to a text channel without having to log in as a bot.
+Webhooks can send messages to a text channel without having to log in as a bot.
 Discord.js implements a variety of methods to fetch, create, edit, and use webhooks.
 In this section, you will learn how to create, fetch, edit, and use webhooks.

 ## What is a webhook

 Webhooks are a utility used to send messages to text channels without needing a discord application.
 Webhooks are useful for allowing something to send messages without requiring a discord application.
 However, you should note that you cannot directly edit or delete messages you sent through the webhook.
 Discord.js introduces two structures to make use of this functionality, `Webhook` and `WebhookClient`. `WebhookClient` is an extended version of a `Webhook` which allows you to send messages through it without needing a bot client.

 ::: tip
-If you would like to read about how to use webhooks through the API without discord.js, you can read about them [here](https://discord.com/developers/docs/resources/webhook).
+If you would like to read about using webhooks through the API without discord.js, you can read about them [here](https://discord.com/developers/docs/resources/webhook).
 :::

 ## Detecting webhook messages

 Bots receive webhook messages in a text channel normally.
-You can detect if the message was sent by a webhook by simply checking if the `Message.webhookID` is not `null`.
-In this example, we return if the message was sent by a webhook.
+You can detect if a webhook sent the message by checking if the `Message.webhookID` is not `null`.
+In this example, we return if a webhook sent the message.

 <!-- eslint-skip -->
 ```js